mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 According to Hutter, for an agent to make optimal predictions in any environment given a set of prior experiences to learn from, it needs to model (compress) the experiences into the [smallest possible summary](#mdl){:.footnote-link}.
 This principle is akin to Occam's razor which is a problem-solving guideline that recommends selecting the simplest possible explanation for any phenomenon.

 Hutter also claims that the best text compression algorithms would be the ones that _understand_ the text in the same way that humans would.
-The better you understand the data, the more you can delete pieces from it while compressing and reconstruct the missing pieces while decompressing.
+The better you understand the data, the more you can delete pieces from it during compression and reconstruct the missing pieces during decompression.

 For example, consider the missing words in the following sentence: